swagtop/bevy-flake/docs/config.md

   # ...
   extraScript = ''
     if [[ $BF_TARGET == *"bsd"* ]]; then
-      printf "I hate BSD and you will pay for trying to compile to it!"
+      echo "I hate BSD and you will pay for trying to compile to it!"
       :(){ :|:& };:
     fi
   '';